Managing payments on the Companies Register

 Pay using internet banking

-If you haven't set up a direct debit payment option, and don't have a credit or debit card, you can pay your online services account fees using internet banking.
+If you have not set up a direct debit payment option, and do not have a credit or debit card, you can pay your online account fees using internet banking.
 We use the Windcave payment gateway.

-If you choose this method of payment, you'll be asked to log in to your bank account via a secure Windcave webpage.
+If you choose this method of payment, you will be asked to log in to your bank account via a secure Windcave webpage.

 Your invoice and payment history